 The TC-PMW consists of multiple spaceborne PMW sensors, including the TMI, Global Precipitation Measuring Mission (GPM) Microwave Imager (GMI), Advanced Microwave Scanning Radiometer – Earth Observation (AMSRE), GCOM-W Advanced Microwave Scanning Radiometer – 2 (AMSR2), Special Sensor Microwave Imager (SSMI) onboard the Defense Meteorological Satellite Program (DMSP) -11, -13, -14, and -15, as well as the Special Sensor Microwave Imager / Sounder (SSMIS) onboard DMSP -16, -17, and -18.
-Table 2 lists the dates of availability of these sensors in the TC-PMW, frequencies used, and the sensor footprints.
+Table 2 lists the dates of availability of these different sensors in the TC-PMW, microwave frequencies used, and the sensor footprints.
 PMW satellite information is supplemented with rain rates from the NASA TRMM 3B42 product, which is a merged PMW-IR rain rate retrieval (Huffman et al. 2007).
 This product provides gridded, 3-hourly rain rates at 0.25° horizontal resolution globally between latitudes 37ºN and 37ºS.

 Table 3 shows the total number of satellite overpasses for nondeveloping (“NONDEV”) and pre-genesis stage (“PRE”) disturbances in each basin.
 AMSRE, AMSR2, GMI, TMI, and SSMI(S) contribute approximately 10, 5, 2, 20, and 63%, respectively, to the total number of overpasses.
 For the purposes of this study an overpass is only considered when there is complete coverage of the swath within 3° of the center.
 Figure 1 shows the disturbance center locations in each basin, interpolated to the time of each overpass that meets these criteria.
 Overpasses of pre-genesis and nondeveloping disturbance centers near and over land are included.
 The close proximity of many genesis locations to land (Fig. 1c) strongly suggests that land does not necessarily impede genesis from occurring.
 As such, it is important to also consider precipitation occurring in these disturbances despite their close, or overland, proximity.
 Precipitation near the disturbance center, regardless of whether it is over land or not, appears to positively contributes to formation in these cases.